jminardi/mecode/README.md

 TODO
 ----
-* split footer.txt into different files.
-* replace "z" with arbitrary axis name on the fly.
 * add pressure box comport to `__init__()` method
-* is set_valve the best name?
-* finalize interface on aerotech functions.
 * build out multi-nozzle support
     * include multi-nozzle support in view method.
 * factor out aerotech specific methods into their own class